 We rely on pharmaceutical companies to provide medicines for New Zealanders.
 In most cases, when we fund a medicine we agree on a supply contract with the company to ensure they continue to supply the contracted medicines.

 Pharmaceutical companies are also required to provide information on; how a medicine or medical device works, its interactions and side effects, as well as all the information we need to assess the medicine for funding using the Factors for Consideration.
 This information is available through Medsafe.

 How our medical devices work fits

-Our scope has been expanded to include hospital medical devices and PHARMAC will eventually be required to manage spending within a fixed budget.
-We are preparing for this by building a list of medical devices for DHBs to use, including things like cotton swabs, orthopaedic implants and dialysis machines.
+Our scope has expanded to include hospital medical devices to eventuate in managing spending within a fixed budget.
+We are preparing for this by building a list of medical devices for DHBs to use, for example cotton swabs, orthopaedic implants and dialysis machines.
 We are also negotiating contracts for terms like price and supply continuity to ensure consistency across DHBs.

 As our role in hospital medical devices grows, we will apply many of the same principles we use for our medicines work however, as medical devices are not the same as medicines, we are also working out where we need to do things differently.
 This will include seeking high-quality advice from a range of sources to help us make well-informed decisions.
 This includes clinical, technical and operational advice, as well as consumer advice where appropriate.